Smorodov/goptical/documentation/goptical-manual.rst

 ---------------------------------------

-Object-oriented programming together with the hierarchical optical components organization in <goptical/core allows writing complex and dynamically parameterized optical component models composed of simple components.
+Object-oriented programming together with the hierarchical optical components organization in GNU Optical allows writing complex and dynamically parameterized optical component models composed of simple components.